 11. For winds strong enough to kite-surf

-Platboom Beach, Cape Point, South Africa
+Platboom Beach, Cape Point, South Africa Fly to: Cape Town

 Cape Town boasts dozens of spectacular beaches, but if you’re looking for a remote beach that’s still relatively accessible from the city, the white sand Platboom Beach is your best bet.
 Located 65 kilometres from the centre, this is one of the wildest and unspoilt beaches in Cape Point where you can enjoy postcard-perfect views and if you’re more adventurous, a kite-surfing session too.

-For more information on Singapore Airlines flights to the above destinations, visit the official website
+For more information on Singapore Airlines flights to the above destinations, visit the official website.

 At 2am, the streets in wintery Shimonoseki are mostly deserted.
 However, for the staff and buyers at Haedomari Market, on the western reaches of the city, the day has just begun.
 This is Japan’s only fish market dedicated to fugu, the highly prized – and highly poisonous – pufferfish.
 From here, this legendary Japanese delicacy travels to restaurants and markets across the country.